Special Basketry Techniques

 This is a great online course for the more advanced basket makers among you.
 It features some beautiful, decorative, special techniques, as well as some other unusual and less-common basket making styles.
 Learn the incredibly efficient Irish pairing, the complicated and mesmerizing two way weave, the beautiful zig zag weave, the rope coil technique, and more.

-This is a very beautiful decorative weave that will enrich the look of any basket.
-It's very similar the French randing technique, only instead of naturally progressing forward, the weavers are turning back towards the other direction, by coiling upon the stakes.
-A very simple weave in principle, though not necessarily easy to execute.
+The zig-zag weave, as it’s commonly referred to, is a gorgeous-looking decorative weave that’s bound to enrich the look of any basket.
+It's pretty similar to the French randing technique in the sense that the number of weavers is equal to the number of stakes.
+But, in this case, instead of naturally progressing forward, the weavers are folded back towards the other direction.
+Yet another weaving method that is quite simple in principle but not necessarily easy to execute.